Hantz509/kit-app-template/README.md

 Wait until you see: app ready
 Note: Initial startup may take 5-8 minutes for shader compilation

+After launching the USD viewer app you need web app to visualize it through a web browser: clone this repo:

 Option 2: Build from Scratch